 Immigration Lawyers, Accredited Representatives, and Paralegals

-Lawyers and Accredited Representatives depend on a competent and dedicated crew for success.
-Similarly, lawyers and Accredited Representatives depend on the work of a skilled paralegal staff to do much of the work required to successfully bring a case to a successful conclusion.
+Lawyers and Accredited Representatives depend on a competent and dedicated staff of intake specialists and paralegals for success.
 The work of an immigration paralegal is different in many respects from the work of a normal legal paralegal due to the unique character of immigration law.
 IMPORTA's immigration paralegals work under the supervision of the Accredited Representative who represents the client in the case.
-The paralegal is required to gather detailed information from the client (generally in Spanish), ensure that the client gathers needed documents in a timely manner, then provide certified translations of documents in Spanish, carefully enter information into application forms, all the while keeping the Accredited Representative advised of all questions and other issues.
+The paralegal is required to gather detailed information from the client (generally in Spanish), ensure that the client gathers needed documents in a timely manner, then provides certified translations of documents in in languages other than English, carefully enter information into application forms, all the while keeping the Accredited Representative advised of all questions and other issues.
 IMPORTA's paralegals also prepare and submit Freedom of Information Act (FOIA) requests to various agencies of the Department of Homeland Security, take fingerprints for FBI record checks, and check the immigration court for any records of prior proceedings.
 All of IMPORTA's immigration paralegals are required to take training courses and all are encouraged to develop the experience and training to become Accredited Representatives.

 IMPORTA's flat organizational structure, which provides opportunities for all paralegals to achieve Accreditation, helps build the team spirit required for maximum efficiency while serving clients with warmth and understanding.

 bottom of page